Bell Canyon Fire Safe Council

 have been exploring ways to improve fire response times, obtain firefighting equipment, and ameliorate the high fire risk Canyon properties face.
 In a move spearheaded by owners Greg McHugh and Bill Speer, Bell Canyon successfully applied to the CA FSC for a $25,000 grant with which to create a Bell Canyon Council, opening up grant funding for projects like fire safety training, resident information sessions, and bridging the gap between the Canyon and authorities on the local, state, and federal levels.

 Along with home defense training, the Bell Canyon FSC has successfully implemented a blue reflector program, where homeowners can apply for a reflector to let first responders know that they are volunteering their pool water for firefighting.
-So far, almost 200 homes have signed up for a reflector.
+So far, over 200 homes have signed up for a reflector.